The College of Architecture and Design’s graduate admissions deadlines, by program, are as follows:

-The portfolio allows reviewers to determine an applicant’s potential for success in a studio-based design curriculum.
-Evidence of creative work is not limited to Architecture, Interior Architecture, or Industrial Design.
+The portfolio helps the admissions review committee determine an applicant’s potential for success in a studio-based design curriculum.
+Evidence of creative work is not limited to Architecture or Industrial Design.
 Examples of creative work may include designs, drawings, photographs, paintings, sculpture, writing, or other creative pursuits.
 Please include a brief explanation of the work submitted.

 Portfolios must be uploaded as a part of the online application.